AdguardTeam/AdguardAssistant/README.md

     $ gulp build

-It will compiling `assistant.user.js` file with minification and uglify script.
+It will compiling `assistant.user.js` file with minification and uglify.